glk2110/lineup_analyzer/README.md

 ### See the results!
 Find the file that was produced in the same folder as the program.
 It will be named, `lineup_analyzer`.

-Scroll through the different tabs of the excel file to see the best 5-player combinations, 4-player combinations, 3-player combinations, 2-player combinations and individual players!
+Look through the different tabs of the excel file to see the best 5-player combinations, 4-player combinations, 3-player combinations, 2-player combinations and individual players!